Sxzo/three-days-in-italy/README.md

 | `llm` | 16 | Prose the regex can't read, parsed once and cached |
 | `inferred` | 26 | Nothing posted, so a per-type default window fills in |

 This all runs offline, behind tests for the schema and the trickier LLM outputs.
-The live server just loads a prebuilt JSON file.
-On the production server there's no LLM call, no network, no API key, nothing that can differ between deploys.
+The live server just loads a prebuilt JSON file: no LLM call, no outbound requests, no API key, nothing that can differ between deploys.

 ## The planner